Toloka/docs-tolokers/en/common/troubleshooting/troubleshooting.md

 To restore access, follow the link in the personal message from the administrator and fill out the feedback form.
 Technical support staff will review your message.

 The system may ban you due to frequent errors or frequent captcha updates.
-If you are banned again, you may lose access to tasks.
+If you are banned again, you may lose access to projects.

 {% endcut %}